Tiny Wren

 As with the flight data, I import the airframe info into a local DB.

 Now we need to pull the flight data and the airframe information together, and ping it over to the MQTT server.
-So i build a simple Python script that does does the following.
+So I built a simple Python script that does the following:

-The first is pretty simple.
-Open the dump1090-fa aircraft feed, look up of the plan Lat long, my Lat Long ,calculate distance and sort the aircraft array by nearest.
-Add the distance to the object.
-Select the nearest.
+The first is pretty simple: open the dump1090-fa aircraft feed, look up the plane lat/long and my home's lat/long, calculate distance and sort the aircraft array by nearest.
+Add the distance to the object and select the nearest from the array.

-Then, for the nearest plane, simply take the callsign and query the two local copies of data source for airframe and flight info in our local DB.
+Then, for the nearest plane, take the callsign and query the two local copies of data for airframe and flight info in our local DB.

-Then its simply the case to ping it over MQTT. via a library like paho-mqtt.
+Then it's simply the case of pinging it over MQTT via a library like paho-mqtt.

 {